Mirko gave me a call and said he was going to Concordia. When I arrived, Mirko was already tearing around with his Saggita at the North launch site.

 Mirko’s wife was kind enough to bring the boys out a couple of cold ones.
 She did some reading while we flew.
 Concordia is a nice, relaxing place especially on a beautiful day like today!

-2 thoughts on “Great Conditions at Concordia for Greg and Mirko”
+One thought on “Great Conditions at Concordia for Greg and Mirko”

 I have noticed that over the course of developing a relationship with real estate homeowners, you’ll be able to get them to understand that, in every single real estate deal, a commission is paid.
 In the end, FSBO sellers do not “save” the commission.
 Rather, they try to win the commission through doing an agent’s task.
 In the process, they shell out their money in addition to time to accomplish, as best they could, the responsibilities of an representative.
 Those responsibilities include getting known the home by way of marketing, presenting the home to prospective buyers, developing a sense of buyer desperation in order to trigger an offer, organizing home inspections, handling qualification checks with the financial institution, supervising maintenance tasks, and assisting the closing.